What is 24 Hours of Lemons?

 Is everyone part of a team?

-Yep — all 24 Hours of Lemons entries have 4-6 drivers and any number of crew members.
+Yep — all 24 Hours of Lemons entries have at least two drivers and any number of crew members.
 Car racing takes a village.
 Or, at least you and a buddy.

 How do I start a team and get signed up?